|Raul and Iker Casillas|

 Marquitos, Alvaro Arbeloa, Dani Carvajal, Manuel Sanchis Martinez, Ramón Grosso, Jose Maria Zarraga, Ignacio Zoco, Ricardo Gallego, Guti, Vicente del Bosque, Isco, Lucas Vázquez, Garcia Remon, Ivan Helguera, Miguel Angel, Luis Molowny, Fernardo Moirentes, Héctor Rial.

 -- For my all-time Real Madrid team, I only selected a single righback and used Sergio Ramos as the other rightback.
 For this team, the biggest debate was between Manuel Sanchis Martinez and a second rightback.
 Because of Ramos, I do not need a second rightback.
 I do not doubt Sanchis senior's credentials to be on this team.
 He was a member of the all-Spanish "Ye Ye" team.
 However, when I compared his career with that of Michel Salgado(see below for rightback decision).
 Salgado spent 10 seasons with the club, winning two Champions' League while Sanchis senior only spent 6 seasons.
+So I ran with Salgado.
 Manuel Sanchis Martinez is the biggest name missing on this team.

 -- The second rightback position was between Michel Salgado, Alvaro Arbeloa and Dani Carvajal.
 One day, Carvajal will be named the greatest rightback even ahead of Chendo.
 At this point, he still needs to spend more time with the club.
 Salgado has 10 seasons with the club while Arbeloa only had 7 seasons(once as a seldom used backup).